frequency-chain/frequency/pallets/stateful-storage/README.md

 # Stateful Storage Pallet

-The Stateful Storage pallet provides per-MSA functionality for reading and writing stateful data (where the relevant piece is solely the latest state).
+The Stateful Storage pallet provides per-MSA functionality for reading and writing stateful data (where only the latest state is relevant).

 ## Summary